Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 Cheap Damascus: how to spot it and why it disappoints

-Real Damascus steel is made by forge-welding layers of steel around a hard core, like VG-10 or SG2, creating a beautiful and functional blade.
-Cheap "Damascus" is often just a standard stainless steel knife with a wavy pattern laser-etched onto the surface.
-It's a purely cosmetic fake that offers no performance benefit.
-Look closely at product photos: if the pattern looks flat, printed on, or stops abruptly at the spine of the knife, it's likely a fake.
+Real Damascus steel is made by forge-welding layers of steel around a hard core like VG-10, creating a beautiful and functional blade.
+Cheap “Damascus” is often just a standard stainless steel knife with a wavy pattern laser-etched onto the surface.
+It’s a purely cosmetic fake that offers no performance benefit.
+If the pattern looks flat, printed on, or stops abruptly at the spine, it’s likely not genuine.

 Buying for your taste, not theirs: the style mismatch problem

-It's easy to get excited about a beautiful knife, but you have to think about the person who will be using it.
+It’s easy to get excited about a beautiful knife, but you have to think about the person who will be using it.
 A massive 270mm Gyuto might feel amazing to you, but it could overwhelm a new cook.
-Similarly, a traditional Japanese octagonal 'Wa' handle can feel foreign and uncomfortable to someone only used to Western-style handles.
-Always put the recipient's skill level and experience first.
+Always put the recipient’s skill level and experience first.

 Gifts by recipient: who are you shopping for?